 Historians have questioned the extent to which juvenile crime was actually on the increase during the nineteenth century.
 Crime statistics, available from Hansard, can only ever provide the tip of the iceberg of true crime rates given that most crimes did not reach prosecution.
 Popular narratives must be read "against the grain" and not taken at face value.
 Moral entrepreneurs inevitably exaggerated claims about the prevalence of juvenile delinquency and popular narratives were repackaged and sold in sensationalist novels to satisfy readers’ lurid appetites for true crime stories.

-At the beginning of the nineteenth century, the predominant principle underpinning the treatment of young offenders was punishment.
+At the beginning of the nineteenth century, the predominant principle underpinning the treatment of young offenders essentially did not seek reform, but almost solely aimed for the deterrence of punishment.
 This included flogging, imprisonment, transportation to Australia, and even execution.

 To modern eyes the treatment of juvenile criminals in the nineteenth century appears especially brutal.
 Children over the age of seven were regarded as criminally responsible, and until the Youthful Offenders Act of 1847, any child between seven and fourteen could face the same punishments as adult offenders including imprisonment, transportation and death.

 Examination of the Digital Panopticon Life Archives, however, shows that very few children were executed, and the Old Bailey Proceedings suggests that many youths’ sentences were reduced to transportation on recommendation to mercy on account of their youth.